Sydney Bristow: Character biography

 They had Sydney take a job as an office assistant on the twentieth floor of Credit Dauphine, a corporate bank in downtown Los Angeles.
 She assumed that the bank was somehow affiliated with the CIA.
 When she told her father about her job after about a month, he ordered her to quit because as a double agent within SD-6, he knew the bank was a front.
 Sydney angrily refused to quit and this led to the beginning of a several-year estrangement in their relationship.

 Eventually she was told that she was ready for the transition, which involved eight months of training.
 It was during the training that Sydney first heard the term SD-6.
 At this time, she believed that SD-6 was affiliated with the CIA, that it was a black ops division of the CIA, funded by the CIA's black budget.
 They led her to believe that SD-6 was one of these divisions and that that was why they did not operate through Langley, Virginia.

 The transition ended when they made reference to SD-6 headquarters.
 They told her they would take her there.
-What she did not realize was that the headquarters was in the same building.
+What she did not realize was that the headquarters were in the same building.
 Her role within SD-6 was desk work, at first, but she advanced quickly.
 Within the first year, she was assigned to reconnaissance missions.

 Sydney was told that the objective of SD-6 was "the retrieval and study of intelligence, both military and industrial, throughout the world that is critical to the superiority and survival of the United States of America."

 Seven years after joining SD-6, Sydney discovered that SD-6 was actually a branch of the Alliance of Twelve, an international organized crime group involved in the trade of intelligence and weapons, and was an enemy of the United States.